sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_squeduling.md

 ### Disadvantages of dynamic priorities scheduling policies.

 - Can have big overhead.
+- Failure mode is not deterministic
+- remaining execution time may be difficult to determine
+- difficult to debug dynamic priority when deadlines are missed

 DEADLINE MONOTONIC SCHEDULER:
 ============================

 In the deadline monotonic scheduler the shortest deadline have the highiest priority.
-Note we don't say the "earliest" deadline because that would implie some dinamic priorities, and thats not the case for monotinc scheduling policies.
+Note we don't say the "earliest" deadline because that would implie some dynamic priorities, and thats not the case for monotinc scheduling policies.

 In the deadline monotonic scheduler, the task with the smaller relative deadline has the highest priority, in the table, that would be T2, because its realtive deadline is the smallest (D=3).